shailesh1729/tisp/book/la/affine.md

 All other affine sets are translations of a linear subspace.

-1. By {prf:ref}`res-la-subspace-closed`, linear subspaces are closed.
+1. By {prf:ref}`res-la-subspace-closed`, linear subspaces are closed in a finite dimensional normed linear space.
 1. By {prf:ref}`res-la-ns-translation-preserve-topology`,
    translations preserve closed sets.
 1. Hence, affine sets of dimension greater than zero